Add Simple Borders [Quick Guide]

 Adding Your First Border

-To make data easier to view or to define it you may decide to add borders to your Excel spreadsheet.
-Here is an example of some of our data without any borders:
+To make data easier to view or to define it, you may decide to add borders to your Excel spreadsheet.

-Firstly we want to add lines around every single cell so:
+Firstly, we want to add lines around every single cell so:

 Make sure that you are on the ‘Home’ tab